Autumn Term 2019

 This term the children will be investigating materials and how they change.
 First we will begin by testing the properties of materials, before looking at how materials dissolve, what a solution is, and evaporation.
 Finally the children will compare reversible and irreversible changes.
 We will be conducting many fun experiments such as ‘Elephant Foam’ and making materials react in ways that give off heat, noise and gases.

-Our Topic lessons come with a geography focus this term as we consider all things linked to water.
-We are asking the question, “Why is water so important?” and researching parts of the world where clean water is difficult to come by and thinking about how this affects everyday life.
+Our Topic lessons come with a history focus asking why people explore.
+In the second half term we will consider all things linked to water.
+We are researching famous explorers, where they went and why they chose to travel to these parts of the world.
+We will then look at water and parts of the world where clean water is difficult to come by.
+We will investigate how this affects everyday life especially where water is a very scarce resource.
 There is also an opportunity to look at extreme weather conditions, linked to water, and how this can also affect those who live there and how it changes the environment over time.

 Our RE focus this term is Christianity and the Bible.
 We will investigate the way that the Bible is presented and consider some of the key stories that can be found within its pages.
 We will also consider the different genres of stories that are in the Bible and the lessons it provides to Christians on how to live their lives.